-During fiscal year 2019, the state established the irrevocable OPEB Trust in accordance with Tennessee Code Annotated (TCA) 8-27-802.
+During fiscal year 2019, the state established the irrevocable OPEB Trust in accordance with Title 8, Chapter 27, Section 802, Tennessee Code Annotated.
 The trust was established for the sole purpose of providing for the advance funding of OPEB benefits accrued by employees of the state or authorized employees of local education agencies, as determined by the trustees of the OPEB Trust.
 Currently, the OPEB Trust is limited to the accrued OPEB benefits for eligible pre-65 retired employees of the state and certain component unit employers participating in the Employee Group OPEB Plan (EGOP).
-It is intended that the OPEB Trust shall constitute a qualified trust according to the standards set forth in GASB Statement No. 74.
-The OPEB Trust is a fiduciary blended component unit of the state.
+It is intended that the OPEB Trust will constitute a qualified trust according to the standards set forth in GASB Statement No. 74.
+The OPEB Trust is a fiduciary component unit of the state.

-The general assembly has adopted a plan requiring participating employers to advance fund OPEB costs according to an actuarially determined contribution rate (ADC) that is obtained on an annual basis.
-Starting in fiscal year 2017, the general assembly has appropriated the full annual ADC for the plan.
+The General Assembly has adopted a plan requiring participating employers to advance fund OPEB costs according to an actuarially determined contribution rate (ADC) that is obtained on an annual basis.
+Starting in fiscal year 2017, the General Assembly has appropriated the full annual ADC for the plan.